 Joe DeRouen (joederouen.com) is an Amazon best-selling author of contemporary fantasy and horror novels.
 His novels include Small Things, Threads, A Pattern of Shadows, Memories of a Ghost, and Leap Year.
 His short stories and novellas are collected in Odds and Endings: Fiction Short and Otherwise.

 Joe DeRouen (joederouen.com) is an Amazon best-selling author of contemporary fantasy and horror novels.
-His most recent novel, Leap Year, has enjoyed strong reviews and currently has a 5-star rating on Amazon.
-His other works include the Small Things trilogy (Small Things, Threads, and A Pattern of Shadows) stand-alone novel Memories of a Ghost, and his collection of short stories and novellas, Odds and Endings.
+His most recent release, The Small Things trilogy omnibus, has enjoyed strong reviews and currently has a 5-star rating on Amazon.
+His other works include stand-alone novels Leap Year, Memories of a Ghost, as well as Odds and Endings, his collection of short stories and novellas, Odds and Endings.
 Joe lives in Rogers, Arkansas, with his wife, son, and two cats.

 Joe was born in Carthage, Illinois, and currently lives in Rogers, Arkansas with his wife Andee, their son Fletcher, and their cats Archer and Biscuit.
 Joe is a freelance writer, web designer, and substitute teacher.
-In addition to writing, he enjoys purchasing (and occasionally watching) copious amounts of Blu-Ray discs, listening to music, playing video games, and collecting Mego action figures from the 1970s.
+In addition to writing, he enjoys listening to music, collecting Mego action figures, and playing video games.
+When he’s not writing, you can usually find Joe playing City of Heroes Homecoming on his PC or Pokemon Go on his phone.

 “I marveled as the story just kept getting better and better and was quite pleased to discover that it’s just the first volume in a trilogy.”